Apply to Memorial

 Please submit an updated resume.
 For advice, you may use Student Life’s Resume Writing Guide as a resource.

-- Students who have completed secondary schooling, an undergraduate program, or a graduate program at a recognized institution where the language of instruction is English are not required to take an English proficiency test.
+- Students who have completed secondary schooling, an undergraduate degree, or a graduate degree at a recognized institution where the language of instruction is English are not required to take an English proficiency test.

 - All other applicants will be required to provide minimum scores from acceptable English proficiency tests listed in the University Calendar.
 Please upload your test score report to the online application.